NorthcoteHS/11COM/1_dataAndGraphicSolutions/2_extended/2_dataTypes.md

 Research and *very briefly* describe the difference between these four categories, and give an example of each.
 Then, make a second copy of your data table, but replace the "quant/qual" column with "N/O/I/R", and indicate the category of each data item.

+If you're unsure where to start, try [this resource](https://www.mymarketresearchmethods.com/types-of-data-nominal-ordinal-interval-ratio/).

 | To submit |
 |---|